Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/Satisfaction.md

-Complacency : the feeling of quiet pleasure or security, often while unaware of some potential danger defects or the like, self-[[CARDS/Depth Psychology Theory/Satisfaction\|satisfaction]] or smug satisfaction with an existing situation, condition, etc. ([Dictionary.com](https://www.dictionary.com/browse/complacency))
+The feeling of quiet pleasure or security, often while unaware of some potential danger defects or the like, self-[[CARDS/Depth Psychology Theory/Satisfaction\|satisfaction]] or smug satisfaction with an existing situation, condition, etc. ([Dictionary.com](https://www.dictionary.com/browse/complacency))

 </div></div>